Skip to main content

 Further elements of the standard and certification regime might include the definition of (un)desirable energy sources, standards for the CO2 sources for PtX products requiring a CO2 input and the consideration of further environmental (e.g. water, biodiversity), economic, social and/or governance-related criteria.

-In collaboration with the International PtX Hub, we analyze the emerging EU and international regime in this field, and develop recommendations on GHG accounting and the sustainability of PtX.
-In a series of bilateral online workshops, we provide advice to policy makers and other stakeholders from Chile, Colombia, India, Jordan and other countries of the MENA region, Namibia, South Africa, Uruguay and Vietnam.
+In collaboration with the International PtX Hub, we analyzed the emerging EU and international regime in this field, and developed recommendations on GHG accounting and the sustainability of PtX.

 Contact